Leonard Ceeley

 Leonard Ceeley (real name Leon Otis Dickerson Seeley; born 14 August 1892 – 7 May 1977) was a British-born American actor.

 Early life and career

-He began as a choirboy at Rochester Cathedral before traveling to Italy to refine his vocal skills.
+Ceeley began as a choirboy at Rochester Cathedral before traveling to Italy to refine his vocal skills.

 His theatrical career unfolded almost exclusively in the United States, where he was one of the most prolific actors in musicals and operettas during the late 1920s and early 1930s, particularly on the Broadway theatre and around the country.

-From 1930 to 1935, he held many leading roles in productions at the St. Louis Municipal Opera Theatre, commonly known as The Muny, earning his own paper doll.
+From 1930 to 1935, Ceeley held many leading roles in productions at the St. Louis Municipal Opera Theatre, commonly known as The Muny, earning his own paper doll.